allebb/cartographer/README.md

 GeoJSON is a format for encoding a variety of geographic data structures.
 A GeoJSON object may represent a geometry, a feature, or a collection of features.
 GeoJSON supports the following geometry types: ``Point``, ``LineString``, ``Polygon``, ``MultiPoint``, ``MultiLineString``, ``MultiPolygon``, and ``GeometryCollection``.
 Features in GeoJSON contain a geometry object and additional properties, and a feature collection represents a list of features.

-Cartographer was written to adhear to the GeoJSON specification, information can be found here: http://geojson.org/geojson-spec.html
+Cartographer was written to adhere to the GeoJSON specification, information can be found here: http://geojson.org/geojson-spec.html

 Requirements
 ------------

-* PHP >= 7.2.0
+* PHP >= 7.3.0

-This library is unit tested against PHP 7.2, 7.3 and 7.4!
+This library is unit tested against PHP 7.3, 7.4 and 8.0!

 License
 -------